ayushkadbe/ayushkadbe/README.md

 ### Hi 👋 I am Ayush Kadbe
-I'm a Tech Enthusiast with focus on Data Science & AI.
+I'm a Business Analyst with focus on consulting in Data Science & AI.
 Passionate about exploring businesses, technology and fostering innovation, I thrive in collaborative environments.

 <!--
 Here are some of my projects categorize